zakiburnama/zakiburnama/README.md

 I am Google Bangkit Graduate of 2022 at Mobile Development Path and having earned the [Associate Android Developer Google Certification][aad].
 Additionally, I have valuable experience as a Teaching Assistant in the Computer Science laboratory.

+## 🔭 I’m currently working on:
+### Learning How to Solve Rubik's Cube
-🔭 I’m currently working on making Rubiks Cube Solving Android App.
+- Description: making Rubiks Cube Solving Android App that can give algorithm to solve user rubik's by scanning it.
-> Tools and languange : Android Studio, Java, OpenCv
+- Technology: Android Studio, Java, OpenCv

 ## 🔗 Connect with me: